It was my English colleague-friend who told me about the meromictic lake in Penang State Park.

 It’s pretty cool.
 I mean, it’s not like it’s visible to the naked eye, but nonetheless pretty cool.

-Penang State Park
+Getting to Penang State Park

-The entrance had a convincing arch, assuring me of my arrival.
+The entrance had a convincing arch, assuring me of my arrival to the correct place.
 Around the entrance were stalls and shops with sellers hawking food and other tourist wares.

-The hike to the meromictic lake
+The hike to the meromictic lake in Penang

 There are a number of jungle trails within the park.
-However, I had determined that the meromictic lake lay along the route towards Pantai Kerachut.
+I determined that the meromictic lake lay along the route towards Pantai Kerachut.
 So I registered myself at the ranger station and started on that route.
 Having just returned from the Blue Mountains, I had recovered a considerable amount of my hiking confidence.

 The start of the trail was easy enough.
 It even had boarded tracks, and well-constructed steps to manage inclines, all of which looked reasonably well-maintained.
-I was pretty impressed, especially considering the not inconsiderable challenges posed by equatorial rainforest conditions.
+I was pretty impressed, especially considering the not inconsiderable maintenance challenges posed by equatorial rainforest conditions.